 Dangerous Health Risks Related to Obesity

-Being overweight, especially if classified as obese, can come with serious heath problems.
+Being overweight, especially if classified as obese, can come with serious heath problems that Garcinia extract can help.
 Over 11 percent of adults in Ohio had diabetes and over 30 percent had high blood pressure as of 2012 when the Trust for America’s Health report was released.

 If we don’t get these numbers down and come up with a way for people to start losing weight, we could see the number of weight related health problems skyrocket.
 They could increase 10x by the time we hit the year 2020 and even double that by 2030.
 Problems include hypertension, coronary heart disease, type 2 diabetes, stroke and arthritis.